kareemIt/CISC3142LAB0/README.md

 ## lab2

 ## Build instructions
-First we clone the repository
+1.Clone the repository

 git clone https://github.com/kareemIt/CISC3142LAB0

-Then we can move into the repository cd CISC3142LAB0
+2.Then we can move into the repository

+cd CISC3142LAB0

-After we can move into lab2
+3.After we can move into lab2

 cd lab2

-Call the makefile
+4.Call the makefile

 make lab2

-Finally run the complied file
+5.Finally run the complied file

 ./fileout

 ### Test Cases